DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 People* (2007): 93-104.

-Doron, A. and R. Jeffrey. *The Great Indian Phone Book: How the Cheap Cell Phone Changes Business, Politics, and Daily Life*.
-Cambridge:
+Doron, A. and R. Jeffrey. *The Great Indian Phone Book: How the Cheap Cell Phone Changes Business, Politics, and Daily Life*, Cambridge:
 Harvard University Press, 2013.

 Dutton, W.H., A. Shepherd and C. Di Gennaro.
 ‘Digital Divides and